 Syndesmoses are slightly movable joints (amphiarthroses).
 In syndesmosis joints, the two bones are held together by an interosseous membrane.
 For example, the tibia connects to the fibula, forming the middle tibiofibular joint, and the ulna attaches to the radius, forming the middle radio-ulnar joint.

 In cartilaginous joints, the bones attach by hyaline cartilage or fibrocartilage.
-Depending on the type of cartilage involved, the joints further classify as primary and secondary cartilaginous joints.
+Depending on the type of cartilage involved, the joints are further classified as primary and secondary cartilaginous joints.

 Primary cartilaginous joints, also known as synchondroses, only involve hyaline cartilage.
 These joints may be slightly mobile (amphiarthroses) or immobile (synarthroses).
 The joint between the epiphysis and diaphysis of growing long bones is an example.

 The secondary cartilaginous joint, also known as symphysis, may involve either hyaline or fibrocartilage.
 These joints are slightly mobile (amphiarthroses).
-A classic example is the pubic symphysis.
+A classic example is a pubic symphysis.